 What we did find out by speaking to a saleswoman at the bus station was that we could catch an overnight bus directly to the city of Los Antigos in Argentina.
 From there, we could get a minibus/shuttle across the border to a town called in Chile called Chile Chico.
 From Chile Chico, there was another minibus to go to the town where the Marble Caves are!

-Yes, it is all very confusing, but the point is that we thought that would be able to get there no problem at all!
+Yes, it is all very confusing, but the point is that we thought that would be able to get there with no problem at all!
 Sure, it was a few buses, but it sounded possible.